 - If the tooth is extremely sensitive to hot or cold, antibiotics will not help.
 The decay must be removed and filled.

-- Desensitising/sensitive toothpaste (like Sensodyne repair and protect) can help.
+- Desensitising/sensitive toothpaste (like Sensodyne repair and protection) can help.
 Rub toothpaste directly on the affected area and do not rinse afterwards.

 - Anaesthetic gel such as Oragel can help ease the pain.